 CUSOM students would like to provide a service to the rest of the University!
 They have been training in osteopathic techniques for over a year and would like to make those treatments available to the rest of the Campbell community by offering a “Noon Time OMT Clinic”.

 The students will be supervised by licensed physicians, but this “Noon Time OMT” is not to be considered a treatment by a physician.
 It is practice for the students and an opportunity for faculty and staff to get treated and hopefully get better.
 The students know almost two hundred techniques and will be able to address almost any musculoskeletal pain issue.

-The clinic will be on Thursdays from 12:30 pm -1:00 pm beginning October 16, 2014 in the third floor OMM Lab at Leon Levine Hall.
+This volunteer experience is held during the Fall & Spring semesters on Thursdays from 12:30 pm -1:00 pm in the third floor OMM Lab at Leon Levine Hall.

 Please use the link below to see availability and to schedule a time to volunteer.
 No Sign-Up Available at this time.
 We look forward to seeing you in the Fall!